gvp681/tef_landscape_genomics/README.md

 # Genetic Diversity and Adaptation Along Multivariate Environmental Gradients in Ethiopian Tef Landraces
-Scripts used in Hein et al. (in submission)
+Scripts used in Hein et al. (in prep)

 ## Publication
 If you use the data or scripts from this repository in your research, please cite this publication: